QwikDev/qwik/CONTRIBUTING.md

 The issues marked with [_Good first issue_](https://github.com/BuilderIO/qwik/issues?q=is:open+is:issue+label:%22good+first+issue%22) are a good starting point to familiarize yourself with the project.

-Before starting to solve the problem, please check with the maintainers that the issue is still to be solved and therefore your intervention will help.
-You can leave a comment in the issue to show that you intend to work on it and prevent other people from accidentally duplicating your effort.
+Before solving the problem, please check with the maintainers that the issue is still relevant.
+Please feel free to leave a comment on the issue to show your intention to work on it and prevent other people from accidentally duplicating your effort.

 #### Sending a Pull Request